prest/prest/docs/api-reference/plugins.md

 The plugin endpoint has the following default: `/_PLUGIN/{file}/{func}`

-When starting the _**prestd**_ server and there is a plugin in the `./lib` folder they are automatically compiled (generating `.so`) and loaded when accessing their respective endpoint for the first time.
+When starting the _**prestd**_ server and there is a plugin in the `./lib` folder they are automatically compiled and loaded when accessing their respective endpoint for the first time.

 ## Naming patterns